Hip injuries or arthritic hip pains can be treated

 Any other preparations may apply to specific cases based on their current medication regimen.

-If this was a ‘Franklin T’ and you would draw the letter ‘T’ on a piece of paper and write down the reasons why you want to avoid hip surgery on the one side of the ‘T’ and then write down the reasons why you should try stem cell therapy first, then you’d clearly see the potential benefits far exceed the big risks.
+If this were a ‘Franklin T’ and you would draw the letter ‘T’ on a piece of paper and write down the reasons why you want to avoid hip surgery on the one side of the ‘T’ and then write down the reasons why you should try stem cell therapy first, then you’d clearly see the potential benefits far exceed the big risks.
 Can you really afford not to discover more about why so many people just like you are choosing Regenerative Medicine of North Florida to provide them with regenerative cell therapy shots instead of getting a THR?

 Give us a call.